kaisermann/marmitas.top/README.md

 ## TODO

 - Better readme
-- Better building and tooling
+- Better building and simpler tooling

 ## Adding a new place